-You will find full information about your individual state retirement pension at the Federal Pensions Service website www.mypension.be.
+You will find full information about your individual state retirement pension at the Federal Pensions Service website MyPension (in Dutch).
 Since 2015, both employees and self-employed workers can find information about their pension over their full career on the website.
 Log on using your e-ID or token from the government and view your personal pension calculation.

 2 How do I pay into my pension savings, and how much can I save each year?

 The annual amount of pension savings qualifying for tax relief is capped.
-In 2021, there are two maximum amounts for tax purposes: 990 euros and 1,270 euros.
+In 2023, there are two maximum amounts for tax purposes: 990 euros and 1,270 euros.
 If you opt for 1,270 euros, you have to tell the bank that that’s what you want to do.
-Read everything you need to know about pension saving in 2021 here.

 Paying into KBC Home & Pension Plan